eflautt/ga-data-science/templates/template-project-readme.md

 >
 > - [ ] Are the requirements actionable?
 > - [ ] What will students have to do to prepare for this lab?
 > - [ ] Is this intended to be a group activity?
-Codealong?
 Pair programming?
-> - [ ] Can students practice pseudo-coding before beginning?
+> - [ ] Should students practice pseudo-coding before beginning?
 > - [ ] Is there a clear deliverable?
 Have you provided a screenshot for students to reference?
 > Delete this section ^